realrubberduckdev/dp-blog/src/content/ca-431-cors.md

 draft: false
 ---
 # Introduction
-This post is about an error over which I spent hours trying to get anywhere, until my colleague [Sebastian Wiejas](https://www.linkedin.com/in/sebastian-wiejas-35a4771b2/) spotted the issue and suggested the solution.
+This post is about an error over which I spent hours trying to get anywhere until my colleague [Sebastian Wiejas](https://www.linkedin.com/in/sebastian-wiejas-35a4771b2/) spotted the issue and suggested the solution.

 # Overall scenario